gm-core/gdash/README.md

 ### `_partial(script, arg0, arg1 ... arg13)`

-Creates a partial function identifier for use in place of raw scripts in gdash functions, or with the use of _run.
+Creates a partial function identifier for use in place of raw scripts in gdash functions, or with the use of `_run`.

 Partials are to be treated as a data structure, and must be cleaned up with `_free()` when they are no longer of use.